testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/using-test-data.md

 Here's an example:
 !|EmailFunctions.randomAlphanumaricEmail(int:7, String:gmail.com)|

-Here, **EmailFunctions** is the Class name, **randomAlphanumaricEmail** is the Function name The first argument is an int with a given value **7** and the second argument is a String with given value **gmail.com**
+Here, **EmailFunctions** is the Class name, **randomAlphanumaricEmail** is the data generator name The first argument is an int with a given value **7** and the second argument is a String with given value **gmail.com**

 The above Testdata Generator returns a random Alphanumeric Email with 7 random characters and the domain gmail.com - for example, rewvsfd@gmail.com

 Testsigma provides few Test Data Generators by default.
-Here's a list of default Test Data Functions - [List of default Test Data Functions available in Testsigma](https://testsigma.com/docs/test-data/data-generators/defalut-list/)
+Here's a list of default Test Data generators - [List of default Test Data generators available in Testsigma](https://testsigma.com/docs/test-data/data-generators/defalut-list/)

 [[info | Note:]]
 |You can also request the Testsigma Support Team to generate a Custom Test Data Generator for you.
 The Team will evaluate the feasibility of the request and create a specified Test data Generator for you in a reasonable time.